siddannabirajdar/Weather_Forecast/README.md

 Dominant Weather Condition for the day.
 User-configurable alerts based on threshold breaches (e.g., high temperatures).

-Technologies Used\n
+Technologies Used
 Frontend: HTML, CSS, JavaScript
 API: OpenWeatherMap API
 Visualization Libraries: Chart.js (for visualizing trends and alerts)

 API Information
 OpenWeatherMap API: The system retrieves weather data using the /weather endpoint of OpenWeatherMap for each metro city.
 The data fetched includes:
 main: Main weather condition (e.g., Rain, Clear).
 temp: Temperature in Kelvin (converted to Celsius).